Atopic eczema (atopic dermatitis) is one of the most common forms of eczema, a condition that causes the skin to become itchy, dry and cracked.

 Treating atopic eczema

-Treatment for atopic eczema can help to relieve the symptoms and many cases improve over time.
+Treatment for atopic eczema can help to relieve the symptoms, and the condition often improves over time.

 But there's currently no cure and severe eczema often has a significant impact on daily life, which may be difficult to cope with physically and mentally.